solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-44.md

 - The **Surface Area** of a Pyramid:
     - When all side faces are the same: `[Base Area] + 1/2 × Perimeter × [Slant Length]`
     - When side faces are different: `[Base Area] + [Lateral Area]`

+# Rational & irrational numbers
+A rational number is any number that can be expressed as the fraction of two integers.